shortavius/2025-atldevcon-labs/instructions.md

 commands and a basic description of what they do.
 This module will need to provide a way to copy the command string to be processed to it, and then process it.

+## Lab 05

+Now that we have a way to process commands, we want to add a command to allow the changing of the heartbeat blink rate.
+The commands will have the following structure

+    hrtbt set delay <integer>
+    hrtbt get delay

+The set command will allow us the capability to adjust the blink delay while the program is running.
+The <integer> value in the set command indicates the number of milliseconds that the heartbeat module will delay before adjusting the LED state.
+And the get command will display the current number of milliseconds that the heartbeat module will delay before adjusting the LED state.

+## Lab 05-A

+First off, we are going to implement the help messages for the <hrtbt> command.
+So when the <help> command is run the following needs to also be shown

+    hrtbt   - sends commands to the heartbeat module add a <?> after the command to get more help (hrtbt ?)